Les Babas Cool

 Les Babas Cool is a French comedy film directed by François Leterrier.
 It was released in 1981.
+The film is also known under the alternate title Quand tu seras débloqué… fais-moi signe ! (lit.
+'When you're less stuck... let me know !')

 Plot

 Antoine Bonfils is a household appliance salesman.
 His car breaks down close to a farm.
 Looking for help, he figures out that the people there are living in a commune, like hippies.